Why energy prices are so high right now

 Conway echoes this view.
 Even though several countries have ambitious targets on reaching net zero emissions by 2030 or achieving similar emission reduction targets, government spending doesn’t reflect that, he says.

-“On the contrary, investment in primary energy – those plans and solar panels and wind turbines we need to give us power – has flatlined since 2015,” he adds.
-Conway believes the crisis is long-term in nature and will result in many years of high energy prices due to chronic under-investment in the sector.
+“On the contrary, investment in primary energy – those plants and solar panels and wind turbines we need to give us power – has flatlined since 2015,” he adds.
+Conway believes the crisis is long-term in nature and will result in many years of high energy prices due to chronic under-investment.